Football in London: Introduction

 Fulham was founded in 1879.
 The club is London's oldest football club still playing professionally.
-Royal Arsenal were London's first club to turn professional in 1891.
+Royal Arsenal was London's first club to turn professional in 1891.
 The club became Woolwich Arsenal in 1893 and then became Arsenal Football Club in 1913.
 Arsenal are only the second English club (after Preston North End of 1888–89), and the only London club to go an entire League season unbeaten, in the 2003–04 season.
 Arsenal have won The FA Cup a record 14 times; they were the first London team to win the Football League First Division in the 1930–31 season and the first London club to win the Premier League in the 1997–98 season.
 They were also the first London club to reach the European Cup/UEFA Champions League final, which they did in the 2005–06 season, though losing 1–2 to Barcelona.

 Chelsea is the only club from London to win the UEFA Champions League, securing the title in both 2012 and 2021.
 On 15 May 2013, Chelsea won the UEFA Europa League to become the fourth club and the first British side to win all three main UEFA club competitions.
+In 2025, Chelsea became the first club to have won all four UEFA main club competitions; the European Cup/UEFA Champions League, the European/UEFA Cup Winners' Cup, the UEFA Cup/UEFA Europa League, and the UEFA Europa Conference League/UEFA Conference League.

-Chelsea are also the only London club to have participated in and win the FIFA Club World Cup in 2021, beating Palmeiras in the final.
+Chelsea is also the only London club to have participated in and win the FIFA Club World Cup in 2021 and 2025.
 Previously, they were runners-up in 2012, losing to Corinthians.

 Tottenham Hotspur were the first British club to win a European trophy, winning the Cup Winners Cup in 1963.
 Arsenal, Chelsea and Tottenham Hotspur are traditionally London's most successful teams.
-Between them, they have won a total of 103 titles and trophies.
+Between them, they have won a total of 104 titles and trophies.
 Wembley Stadium (1923), England's national stadium, was in London.
-The site of the 1966 World Cup Final and numerous European cup finals, it was the home venue of the England national football team and had traditionally hosted the FA Cup Final since 1923.
+The site of the 1966 FIFA World Cup final and numerous European cup finals, it was the home venue of the England national football team and had traditionally hosted the FA Cup final since 1923.
 Wembley closed in 2000 and its replacement opened in 2007.